kammitama5/kammitama5.github.io/_posts/2020-12-13-Sunday-December-13th.md

 ## Us dancing
 <img src="/images/Neurips_/s_014.png" width="400">
-- All work and no play and all that :)
+- All work and no play and all that.
+I'm turned to the side because I'm mid-spinning :)

 ## Shafi's talk
 <img src="/images/Neurips_/s_008.png" width="700">